funatsufumiya/jeejah/Readme.md

 external programs can connect for development, debugging, etc.

-The original implementation of the protocol was written in Clojure, and most clients assume they will connect to a Clojure server; however the protocol is quite agnostic about what language is being evaluated.
+The original implementation of the protocol was written in Clojure, and many clients assume they will connect to a Clojure server; however the protocol is quite agnostic about what language is being evaluated.
 It supports evaluating snippets of code or whole files with `print` and `io.write` redirected back to the connected client.